-1. What financial aid forms are required for Returning Students?
+2. What financial aid forms are required to reapply for aid?

 After the deadline date, there is no guarantee that funds will be available.

 7. How is financial need determined?

 All federal financial aid administered by Barnard College is based on demonstrated need as determined by the Federal Methodology formula.
 Need for institutional aid is determined using a Barnard Need Analysis formula which takes into consideration all sources of income and all assets, including home equity.